andressaneumann/HotelFinder/README.md

 * Models

 Models are the main classes we have in the project.
-We use them as example to instantiate new classes and organize our project acconding to the Oriented Object Programming.
+We use them as example to instantiate new classes and organize our project acconding to the Oriented Object Programming paradigm.

 * Repositories